softwarestrategies/eventmgr/README.md

     root@xxxxx:/# cqlsh

-Create a keyspace, create the table we will use and then see a list of all tables in the keyspace & also info on the table just created:
+Create a keyspace, switch focus to it and then create & populate the tables that can be used here:

     cqlsh> CREATE KEYSPACE eventmgr_keyspace WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};